Why Clean Ductwork?

 Majority of buildings in the UK have ventilation systems, be it an office, retail store, hospital or education facilities.
 It comes in all shapes and sizes and much of it is hidden from view.

 Without an established maintenance routine, the systems will accumulate dust and debris, pathogens, vermin and over a period of time a significant build up can occur.
-This will cause the system to inefficient and unhealthy.
+This will cause the system to be inefficient and unhealthy.

 In today’s world of conscious wellbeing in the workplace, it is imperative to maintain a good quality standard of IAQ.
 Breathing in air that is contaminated can cause serious risks to health and wellbeing.

 To ensure best practice and a healthy environment, there are several regulations, standards and guidelines on maintaining and cleaning ductwork.

 These are: –